 Budget for Repairs

-Even something as simple as a tune-up that doesn’t require special parts can be much more expensive on a classic car.
-Prices can run anywhere from a few hundred dollars to a few thousand dollars, depending on your car.
+Even something as simple as a tune-up that doesn’t require special parts can be more expensive on a classic car.
+Prices can run anywhere from a few hundred dollars to a few thousand, depending on your car.
 Budget carefully so you’re not left with a classic you can’t maintain.
 Remember, your classic car doesn’t come with a warranty like a new car.
 Anything that goes wrong is going to be your responsibility, so budget accordingly.

 If you’re the proud owner of a classic car, what are your ownership tips for those looking to take the plunge?
 Share them with us in the comments below.